zann1x/hello-world/src/markdown-pages/projects.md

 <section>
     <p><a href="https://github.com/zann1x/GameOfLifeSFML" rel="noopener noreferrer" target="_blank"><strong>game of life</strong></a> (c++)</p>
     <p>
-    i suppose that everyone has to to do it once, so there you go, ladies and gentleman, conway's game of life;
+    i suppose that everyone has to to do it once, so there you go, ladies and gentleman, conway's game of life; you can either place and remove cells on your own or let the application generate a completely random field;
     </p>
     <img src="/images/game_of_life.png" alt="Game of Life">
 </section>